ChristopherA/intro-mac-command-line/part1-basics.md

 COMPUTERNAME:~ USERNAME$ 🁢
 ```

 This reveals items in the "root" folder of your computer.
 Some you will recognize from the Finder GUI, others are invisible to the Finder.
-From the command-line, the root directory `/` is the starting point all the contents of your computer.
+From the command-line, the root directory `/` is the starting point for all the contents of your computer.
 It contains all the directories on your boot drive, directories for other drives, as well as a number of special system directories.

 Now lets look at the absolute path for the Users Directory: